 3. Dark Cupboards, Natural Textured Wood Base Cabinets

-4. Wall Cabinets and Base Cabinets are the Same Color/Texture, Darker Base Cabinets
+4. Wall Cabinets and Base Cabinets are the Same Color or Texture, Darker Base Cabinets

 5. Island Base Cabinets are a Different Color Completely from the Cabinets Against the Walls

-Island Counters are naturally a focus in kitchen because they are usually center to the room.
-If you want to add interesting aspect to an otherwise muted kitchen, a different color will change the look.
-Here we have island base cabinets in navy blue in the same shaker style contrasting against the gray shaker cabinets.
-This island also looks like much needed surface space in a large kitchen where countertops would be otherwise far apart.
+Here, we have island base cabinets in navy blue in the same shaker style contrasting against the gray shaker cabinets.
+This island also looks like much-needed surface space in a large kitchen where countertops would be otherwise far apart.

-6. Different Color Door and Style On Wall Cabinets, but Cabinet Boxes All the Same Color
+6. Different Color Door and styles on Wall Cabinets, but Cabinet Boxes All the Same Color

 7. Different Color Drawers and Style on Wall Cabinets, Cabinet Boxes all the Same Color